aws/aws-toolkit-azure-devops/docs/TESTPLAN.md

 ## Introduction

 This document covers what we currently test, and how we test it.
-This document can be used to see what tested quickly without having to dig into the code and VSTS build definitions.
+This document can be used to see what is tested without having to dig into the code and VSTS build definitions.

 ## Overview

-### How we test

--   We use [Jest](https://jestjs.io/) to run unit/functional tests, and VSTS build definitions to run end to end tests
--   Tests are in the `tests` folder
-    -   `TaskTests` Holds unit tests and functional tests
-        -   `TaskTests/Common` Holds all of our unit tests
-        -   `TaskTests/<anything-else>` Holds all of our functional tests
-    -   `EndToEndTests` Holds end to end build definitions
-    -   `Resources` Holds test resources used by the functional and unit tests
--   New modules mean new tests!

 ### Categories of tests

 We have three categories of tests in the project

--   Unit Tests - Unit tests are used to test the various things in `Common`, including `cloudformationutils`, `sdkutils`, etc. They all test individual functions/small groups of functions.
+-   Unit Tests - Unit tests are used to test the various modules in `tasks/common`, including `cloudformationutils`, `sdkutils`, etc. They all test individual functions/small groups of functions.
 -   Functional Tests - Functional tests work by running the `execute` function of each of the tasks, and feeding it different combinations of mocked AWS objects and settings objects.
 -   End to End Tests - End to end tests are handled with VSTS build definitions running on an on-prem VSTS server and a dedicated AWS account.
 We run tasks, then validate the result by querying AWS or the local filesystem.
 The tasks we run are available in tests/EndToEndTests.